The Umbrellas of Cherbourg: English dub

+English dub production

+The English dub was done by Oscar Films.

+The English adaptation of the songs was produced by Jacqueline Porel and Bruce Johansen.

+The English dub was broadcast several times in the USA, on different channels.

+So far, the only identified VHS release is a Chinese one (early 90s).

+The existence of a 16 mm print proves that there were also cinema releases.

+This dub has never been released on DVD.

 Framing

 Umbrellas is the middle film in an informal "romantic trilogy" of Demy films that share some of the same actors, characters, and overall look; it comes after Lola (1961) and before The Young Girls of Rochefort (1967).
-The film was very successful in France, and was also shown internationally, introducing Deneuve to a larger audience.
-It was nominated for several Academy Awards, including for Best Foreign Film, Best Song, Best Soundtrack, and Best Original Screenplay.
-It won three awards at the 1964 Cannes Film Festival, including its top prize, the Palme d'Or.
-Jim Ridley has called Cherbourg "the most affecting of movie musicals, and perhaps the fullest expression of [Demy's] career-long fascination with the entwining of real life, chance, and the bewitching artifice of cinematic illusion."

 Music

 The continuous music score and the brightly coloured photography had much to do with the popularity of this film.
 Formally the work is operatic, with the plot advanced entirely through dialogue sung with accompanying music.
 The colour photography is bright and vivid.
 The whole is united by an orchestral score of simple rhythms and tunes that are integrated with the story covering five years.

-Since the cast were not trained singers, most of the actors' voices were dubbed and lipsynced:
+Since the cast were not trained singers, most of the actors' voices were dubbed and lipsynced.

 The film score established composer Michel Legrand's reputation in Hollywood.
 He later scored other films, winning three Oscars.
 In North America, two of the film's songs became hits and were recorded by many artists: "I Will Wait for You" (the main theme, also known as "Devant le garage") and "Watch What Happens" (originally "Recit de Cassard", "Cassard's Story").
 Both were given new English lyrics by lyricist Norman Gimbel.

-Covers of "Watch What Happens" include ones by Tony Bennett, Ed Ames, and jazz pianist Oscar Peterson.
+"Watch What Happens" was covered by artists such as Tony Bennett, Ed Ames, and jazz pianists Oscar Peterson and Vince Guaraldi.